 ServiceOps overview

 ServiceOps is the combination of IT Service Management (ITSM) and IT Operations Management (ITOM).
 It unifies people, processes, and technology platforms that are highly interdependent.
-These entities must operate in parallel to make sure that services are delivered effectively, and infrastructure operations are free of incidents.
+These entities must operate in parallel to make sure that service delivery is effective and infrastructure operations are incident-free.
 By unifying the entities, ServiceOps improves user experience and service delivery through real-time visibility, automation, and intelligent collaboration across siloed ITSM and ITOM teams.

 ITSM and ITOM combine into ServiceOps with AI/ML, open integrations, APIs, common services, data stores, and AI agents.

-ServiceOps combines ITSM and ITOM, driven by AI/ML to streamline and automate IT processes.
-It uses the following key components for proactive, collaborative operations:
+ServiceOps uses the following key components for collaborative operations:

 • AI Agents: Enable autonomous detection, resolution, and prevention of issues.